Foundation Stock Service

 The following is a list of ailments that your dog might be suffering from:

-Hip Dysplasia and elbow, knee dysplasia: Dysplasia is caused by improper joint development and is often suggested by indications such as limping or difficulty while standing, sitting, or lying down.
+Hip, elbow, and knee dysplasia: Dysplasia is caused by improper joint development and is often suggested by indications such as limping or difficulty while standing, sitting, or lying down.

 Luxating Patella: This disorder affects the knee joints and makes it possible for the knee to shift out of position while your dog walks about.